Chadtech/ChadTech-vSatz/README.md

 ChadTech is currently beta in v2, features to add to v3:

-0. More characters (slanty, greek, and carrotted)
+0. More characters (slanty, asterisk)
 1. Text to ChadTech version tool
 2. undo